leozhangML/leozhangML.github.io/_posts/2023-11-26-manifold_vi.md

 The recent paper Berenfeld et al. [2022] overcomes these limitation through introducing a new family of Dirichlet process mixtures, for which they show very good empirical performance.
 Theoretical guarantees are also provided to show that such mixtures are able to converge to the "true" distribution of the data.
 Along with the interpretability of such methods compared to black-box deep generative models, this provides a compelling solution to density estimation under the manifold hypothesis.
 The main drawback, however,is that inference - through MCMC sampling - is computationally expensive and fails to scale to datasets with dimension greater than two.
 This prevents the use of such methods beyond toy examples.

 This motivates the main contributions of this dissertation.
 We present a variational inference algorithm to provide approximate Bayesian inference for Berenfeld et al. [2022].
-This allows us to scale such methods to high-dimensional datasets, for which we empirically observe only a slight drop in accuracy.
+This allows us to scale such methods to higher-dimensional datasets, for which we empirically observe only a slight drop in accuracy.
 We also attempt to give theoretical guarantees for the convergence rate of an oracle variational approximation to the true parameters, in order to provide justification for the use of variational inference.
 We note that while we were unable to finish the proof before the dissertation deadline, our proof only requires one final technical step.

 ### References: